trisfaizal/Marketing-Site/src/_features/internationalisation.md

   - heading: Multilingual content
     text: >-
       Translate your content into as many languages as you need.
-CloudCannon pushes your content to your translation service .
+CloudCannon pushes your content to your translation service.
 Once finished, CloudCannon pulls the translated content back in and generates a site with all your languages.
     icon: sunny-day